-This week’s seventy-first World Health Assembly meeting of the World Health Organization, will continue to build upon the successes and bold commitments promised during earlier international conferences on tuberculosis including the recent END TB Summit in Delhi, the Acceleration towards Indonesia Free of TB: Multisectoral Contribution meeting in December 2017, and the Global Ministerial Conference on Ending TB in the Sustainable Development Era held in November 2017.
+The seventy-first World Health Assembly meeting of the World Health Organization continued to build upon the successes and bold commitments promised during earlier international conferences on tuberculosis including the recent END TB Summit in Delhi, the Acceleration towards Indonesia Free of TB: Multisectoral Contribution meeting in December 2017, and the Global Ministerial Conference on Ending TB in the Sustainable Development Era held in November 2017.

-A side event at the World Health Assembly will convene to discuss the strategies needed to close gaps in the global TB response as well as set priorities for the first-ever United Nations High-Level Meeting on Tuberculosis scheduled for September of this year.
-This side event will place special attention on TB and children.
+A side event, hosted by KNCV Tuberculosis Foundation (KNCV), the Forum of International Respiratory Societies, and the Union, at the World Health Assembly convened to discuss the strategies needed to close gaps in the global TB response as well as set priorities for the first-ever United Nations High-Level Meeting on Tuberculosis scheduled for September of this year.
+This side event placed special attention on TB and children.
+An expert panel during this event was chaired by executive director of KNCV, Kitty van Weezenbeek:

 Despite being a preventable and curable disease, nearly one million children worldwide each year develop active TB, leading to 239,000 deaths.
 Children with TB present unique challenges for TB interventions.
 They are more difficult to diagnose, are at greater risk to develop serious forms of TB and medications formulated for adults are hard for children to swallow and even when the pills are crushed, there is a risk of under- or over-dosage when medicating children.